 These are the last words spoken by Madame Élisabeth on 10 May 1794 before her execution during the French Revolution.

 These words were uttered by the poet André Marie Chénier as he stood on the scaffold on 25 July 1794.
 He said them to his friend, the poet Jean-Antoine Roucher, who was also guillotined the same day.
 Both men were accused and convicted of “crimes against the state.”

 Général, pourquoi versez-vous des larmes?
 Je suis heureux de mourir pour mon pays.

 General, why do you shed tears?
 I am happy to die for my country.

-These were the dying words of 27-year-old François Séverin Marceau-Desgraviers, better known as General Marceau.
+As the French Revolution continued, these were reputedly the dying words of 27-year-old François Séverin Marceau-Desgraviers, better known as General Marceau.
 He was a French general in the Revolutionary Wars and said this on 9 September 1796 to General Jean-Baptiste Jourdan, whose retreat he had protected during the Battle of Limburg.